Intrinsic Dynamics-Driven Generalizable Scene Representations for Vision-Oriented Decision-Making Applications: Conclusion and Future Work

-We proposed a sequential representation learning method by modeling the state transition relationships (DSR) and extended it to the general DrQ deep reinforcement learning framework.
+We proposed an efficient state representation learning method within the DrQ DRL framework that sequentially models the dynamics relationships associated with the underlying state transition process for improving the ability of scene generalization and policy performance in vision-oriented decision-making applications.
 The method leverages the underlying state transition rules of the system, i.e., driven by the action, the state information existing in the observation spontaneously transitions to the next state and receives the corresponding reward, whereas irrelevant non-state information typically does not satisfy this transition, thereby efficiently decomposing task-relevant state information and noise from observations.
-To further achieve the above motivation, we introduce various sequential models to separately model the reward, inverse dynamics, and forward dynamics equations related to state transitions, thereby constraining the optimization of the state encoder to extract information that complies with state transition rules.

-DSR was first evaluated on six tasks in the challenging Distracting DMControl benchmark, showing the best performance and especially an average improvement of 78.9\% over backbone baseline, while also achieving the best performance in evaluations on the real-world autonomous driving CARLA environment with natural noise.
-Additionally, qualitative analysis results from t-SNE visualization on the DMC and CARLA tasks confirmed that the DSR method has more efficient representation capabilities compared to the baselines.
-In summary, our experiments demonstrate that the proposed method significantly improves representation capabilities and policy performance.
-Finally, DSR can be extended as an efficient plugin to any deep reinforcement learning framework.
+DSR was first evaluated on the challenging Distracting DMControl control tasks, showing the best policy performance and especially an average improvement of 78.9\% over DrQ baseline, while also achieving the best control performance in real-world autonomous driving applications with visual natural noise.
+Additionally, qualitative analysis results based on t-SNE visualization confirmed that the DSR method has more efficient scene representation abilities compared to baselines.
+In summary, DSR can effectively extract key features in visual scenes and further enhance policy performance, and thus it can be used as an effective plug-in within DRL to promote potential research in vision-oriented decision-making applications.